mchenggit/kabanero-event/architecture/README.md

 ```

 The StrategyTrigger CRD defines:
-- event filter: what event  triggers the strategy
+- event trigger: what event triggers the strategy
 - first event to emit: the first event to trigger the first stage to run
 - variable substitutions: Mapping incoming event to values of global variables.
 - **TBD:**: additional environment variables and whether variables need to be passed during event passing.